Jimjule/tic-tac-toe-web/README.md

 ## Starting the Server

 - In `sinatra_server`, run `shotgun config.ru -p 4567`
-- Then, run `yarn start` to run the web-app

 ## Running the React App

+- For best results, start the server first
 - In `tic-tac-toe-frontend`, run `yarn start`

 ## Running tests